Queensland Blue Couch Seed

 Germination: Our Blue Couch seed is one of the quicker-germinating couch grasses, taking 10-14 days to germinate, condition and climate dependent.
 Most lawns take 6-8 weeks to fully establish, and by that time you will have a beautiful, soft lush lawn with a slight blue tinge.

 Water: Queensland Blue Couch is less drought hardy than other Green Couch varieties, but recovers quickly once drought stress is removed.
-It is tolerant of temporary, though not permanent, waterlogging, but has a low tolerance of salinity.
+It is tolerant of temporary, though not permanent, waterlogging, and has a moderate tolerance of salinity.

 Fertilising: A low maintenance lawn, Queensland Blue Couch tends to thrive in poor quality soil and copes well with lower levels of fertiliser and insecticide/fungicide than other Couch varieties.
 Fertilising with McKays Slow Release Fertiliser several times per year will improve the overall look and performance of your lawn.